BejaLab/opsintools/README.md

 * `t_coffee.aln.log` - structural alignment log
 * `opsinmap.json` - json file with the position mapping

+The API function `opsinmap3d` returns the dictionary mapping reference positions to the query positions as its output.

+See `opsinmap3d -h` or `from opsintools import opsinmap3d; help(opsinmap3d)` for more details.

 ## opsinalign3d

 A user-friendly wrapper for running `t-coffee` on a set of PDB files and parsing the results.
 The output is an object of the custom class `Tcoffee`.
 The output directory will contain:

 * `t_coffee.aln` - structural alignment
 * `t_coffee.log` - structural alignment log

+See `opsinalign3d -h` or `from opsintools import opsinalign3d; help(opsinalign3d)` for more details.